TOKYO MULTICULTURAL CHURCHTMC website: http://www.tokyochurch.org

 TMC PARTNER CHURCHES

-Primary Partner ChurchThe primary partner church of TMC is the English Department of Musashino Chapel Center (MCC) in Tokyo, where the TMC dream began in 2007.
-The Littles’ served at MCC as the interim pastoral couple with the understanding they would help develop a church planting proposal in alignment with MCC’s desire to reach Tokyo with the gospel.
-MCC English Department and TMC have various ways of connecting, including at annual mothers day picnics.
+Primary Partner ChurchThe primary partner church of TMC is the English Department of Musashino Chapel Center (MCC) on the west side of Tokyo, where the TMC dream began in 2007.
+The Littles served at MCC for two years as the interim pastoral couple with the understanding that they would help MCC develop a church planting proposal and then be sent out to plant it.
+The vision was realized when the Littles launched TMC on the east side of Tokyo in April 2013.
+MCC English Department and TMC have various ways of connecting, including annual mothers day picnics.

-Overseas Partner ChurchesTMC has four EFC overseas partner churches in the USA: Cayucos Community Church (CA), Trinity EFC (Woodbridge CT), First EFC of Maine, and Peoples Church (MI).
+Overseas Partner ChurchesTMC currently has three EFC overseas partner churches in the USA: First EFC of Maine, Trinity EFC (Woodbridge CT), and Peoples Church (MI).
+First EFC of Maine and Trinity EFC are also part of our foundational financial support team.

 These churches make a financial commitment of at least CAN$130/US$110 per month over a four year period.
 These donations help TMC get started by covering some of TMC’s facility costs that it cannot handle in its first few years.
 In addition, these funds become part of the financial foundation for launching TMC #2.